Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 the remaining 75.7 cents allocated to processing,

-generic, every product category — and represents the
+from premium to generic, every product category, and

 (d) The cost to close the food insecurity gap for all 47.9